 - Common Cold

 - shortness of breathing,

 - Pale, grey, and bluish coloration of skin, lips, and nail beds.

-Does the Indian vaccine effective against new Covid-19 Bf.7
+Is the Indian vaccine effective against new COVID-19 Bf.7

 Recently India successfully isolated a new SARS-COV-2 bf.7 samples for the tasting of the effectiveness of Indian Vaccines like Covaxin,covishield, and recent Novavax.

 According to cell and host journal covid 19 BF.7 variant acquired additional R346T mutation and on vaccine effective trials on 6 unvaccinated patients,5 vaccinated patients with 2 doses of Pfizer/BioNTech BNT162b2 or Moderna, and 4 patients with 3 doses of Pfizer/BioNTech BNT162b2 and they found that New Variant BF.7 exhibit strongest immune escape and neutralizing resistance capacity and this is a great threat for our vaccines and again the outbreak of coronavirus pandemic.

 Dr.B.k Sudha says the next 40 days are very crucial for India.
 May we see an increase in cases of Covid-19 in January.

 Yes, you have covid 19 infection for the second or maybe third time also as coronavirus mutated continuously and its ability to infect people by escaping the immune system may increase or decrease after every mutation so you may get the 2nd-time Covid-19 infection.